 2. Cloud provides the right tools for remote learning and collaboration

-During the lockdown, educators in the country shifted to virtual classrooms to ensure that the learning continued.
+During the lockdown, educators in the country shifted to virtual classrooms to ensure learning continued.
 Such a quick transition wouldn’t have been possible without cloud-based video and collaboration tools available today.
-Many distant learning tools came handy for schools and children while adapting to these changes.
-Leading cloud providers like AWS stepped in with additional support, resources and self-service functionalities to help shift to remote learning.
+Many distant learning tools came in handy for schools and children while adapting to these changes.
+Leading cloud providers like AWS stepped in with additional support, resources, and self-service functionalities to help shift to remote learning.
 In the enterprise world, cloud-based video collaboration ensured minimal disruption while maintaining a sense of ‘business as usual’ among employees.

 3. Cloud is providing effective disaster recovery methods

 A good business continuity plan must be efficient enough to react to completely unexpected adversaries –including the long-term impacts of pandemics.
 Traditional disaster recovery plans revolved around natural calamities, network outages, or cyber incidents, which have a much shorter window.
 The new crisis has shattered these notions and urged organizations to look for sustainable DR plans over longer periods of time—with resources and data accessible all the time.

 DR systems that run on flexible and proactive cloud-based platforms are already the preferred option for many organizations for workload continuity.